 Our Board has undertaken a review of its composition, the composition of its committees and the independence of current directors and considered whether any current director has a material relationship with us that could compromise his or her ability to exercise independent judgment in carrying out his or her responsibilities.
 Based upon information requested from and provided by each director concerning his or her background, employment and affiliations, including family relationships, our Board has determined that none of Dr. Azab, Dr. Cannon, Mr. Gannon, Dr. Garofalo, Mr. Gover, Mr. Machado, Dr. Patou, or Ms. Svoronos, being eight of our ten current directors, has a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of these directors is "independent" as that term is defined under Nasdaq rules and Canadian securities laws.
-Our Board also determined that Mr. Gannon (Chair), Mr. Machado and Ms. Svoronos, who comprise our Audit Committee, Dr. Azab (Chair), Mr. Machado and Dr. Patou, who comprise our Compensation Committee, and Dr. Patou (Chair), Dr. Garofalo and Ms. Svoronos on our Audit Committee and Dr. Azab as Chair of our Compensation Committee, and Ms. Cannon, who will replace Ms. Svoronos on our Audit Committee and Dr. Azab as Chair of our Compensation Committee, and Ms. Cannon, who will replace Dr. Patou on our Nominating and Corporate Governance Committee, and Ms. Cannon, who will replace Dr. Patou on our Nominating and Corporate Governance Committee (with Ms. Svoronos becoming Chair of that committee), in each case effective upon the completion of the Meeting and subject to his or her re-election to the Board, satisfy the independence standards for those committees established by applicable SEC and Nasdaq rules and Canadian securities laws.
+Our Board also determined that Mr. Gannon (Chair), Mr. Machado and Ms. Svoronos, who comprise our Audit Committee, Dr. Azab (Chair), Mr. Machado and Dr. Patou, who comprise our Compensation Committee, and Dr. Patou (Chair), Dr. Garofalo and Ms. Svoronos, who comprise our Nominating and Corporate Governance Committee, as well as Mr. Gover, who will replace Ms. Svoronos on our Audit Committee and Dr. Azab as Chair of our Compensation Committee, in each case effective upon the completion of the Meeting and subject to his or her re-election to the Board, satisfy the independence standards for those committees established by applicable SEC and Nasdaq rules and Canadian securities laws.

 In making this determination, our Board considered the relationships that each non-employee director has with us and all other facts and circumstances our Board deemed relevant in determining their independence, including the beneficial ownership of our Common Shares by each non-employee director.
-Of the eight director nominees named in this Circular for election to our Board, only Mr. Mortimer would not be considered independent under Nasdag rules and Canadian securities laws.
+Of the eight director nominees named in this Circular for election to our Board, only Mr. Mortimer would not be considered independent under Nasdaq rules and Canadian securities laws.